giuliano-macedo/clusopt/README.md

 docker build -t midsc .
 docker run -p 3523:3523 midsc
 ```
-then use `-n` flag to set how many nodes you want to use in the master node
+then use `-n` flag to set how many nodes you want to use in the primary node

 ## Usage
 cd to the src directory